 "Yeah, that would be Boris.
 Good man, that Boris.
 I'm sure he'll be willing to talk."

 Mika didn't say anything.
 She didn't say for sure what she thought of that.
 But as more police officers came, she handed off the reins to them while she decided to investigate Boris, to go to the Boar's Head.
 She took John with her.
 The Boar's Head.
 What a great little spot.
-Run by one Boris Califf, Russian immigrant and just lovely human being.
+Run by one Boris Califf, Russian immigrant and a just lovely human being.
 A stout gruff old man with the same zombie bedroom eyes as Vladimir Putin .
 Mika's only interaction with him was this:

 "So, Boris.
 Do you remember anything unusual a few nights ago?"